ariadne-notes/networking/windows-10-physical-to-virtual.md

 ## Download ISOs

-Most of the time will be spent inside of recovery OSes, working with unmounted filesystems.
+Most of the time was spent inside of recovery OSes, working with unmounted filesystems.

 [SystemRescue](https://www.system-rescue.org/) - Linux recovery media with NTFS support.